-Net cash used in operating activities during the year ended April 30, 2018 was \$20.8 million, which resulted from a net loss of \$52.7 million adjusted for non-cash charges of \$30.2 million and net cash inflow of \$1.7 million from changes in operating assets and liabilities.
-Non-cash charges primarily consisted of \$12.7 million for stock-based compensation expense, \$12.7 million for amortization of deferred contract acquisition costs, \$5.1 million of depreciation and intangible asset amortization expense which were partially offset by a \$0.3 million increase in deferred income taxes.
-The net cash inflow from changes in operating assets and liabilities was the result of a \$45.8 million increase in deferred revenue due to higher billings and a net increase of \$13.4 million in accounts payable, accrued expenses and accrued compensation and benefits due to growth in our business and higher headcount.
-These inflows were partially offset by a \$21.6 million increase in accounts receivable due to higher billings and timing of collections from our customers, an increase in deferred contract acquisition costs of \$20.5 million as our sales commissions increased due to the addition of new customers and expansion of our existing customer subscriptions, and a \$15.4 million increase in prepaid expenses and other assets primarily related to an increase in prepaid hosting costs and prepaid software subscription costs driven by the growth in our business.
+Net cash used in operating activities during the year ended April 30, 2020 was \$30.6 million, which resulted from a net loss of \$167.2 million adjusted for non-cash charges of \$117.0 million and net cash inflow of \$19.6 million from changes in operating assets and liabilities.
+Non-cash charges primarily consisted of \$60.0 million for stock-based compensation expense, \$28.3 million for amortization of deferred contract acquisition costs, \$12.9 million of depreciation and intangible asset amortization expense, \$8.8 million of non-cash acquisition expense, \$7.4 million in non-cash operating lease costs and \$1.1 million of other non-cash transactions which were partially offset by a \$1.5 million increase in deferred income taxes.
+The net cash inflow from changes in operating assets and liabilities was the result of a \$85.7 million increase in deferred revenue due to higher billings and a net increase of \$30.9 million in accounts payable, accrued expenses and accrued compensation and benefits due to growth in our business and higher headcount, and a decrease of \$2.7 million in prepaid and other assets.
+These inflows were partially offset by a \$46.8 million increase in accounts receivable due to higher billings and timing of collections from our customers, an increase in deferred contract acquisition costs of \$46.2 million as our sales commissions increased due to the addition of new customers and expansion of our existing customer subscriptions and a \$6.7 million decrease in operating lease liabilities relating to the adoption of the new lease accounting standard.

-Net Cash (Used in) Provided by Investing Activities
+Net Cash Used in Investing Activities